 As mentioned above, you may need general anesthesia if you need major jaw surgery.
 You can work with your dentist to devise a treatment plan and what type of sedation will be required.

 Dental bonding, fillings, veneers, Lumineers, and dental cleanings typically do not require sedation unless you get cleanings under your gums.

 You are more likely to be offered sedation for dental implants, TMJ correction surgery, and severe dental anxiety that would interfere with your ability to receive necessary treatments.

 What Medicines Are Used for Conscious Sedation Dentistry?

-There are several medication options that can be used in conscious sedation.
-You may be offered oral medication such as Ativan or Valium to take before your procedure to help you relax.
+Several medication options can be used in conscious sedation.
+You may be offered oral medication such as Ativan or Valium before your procedure to help you relax.
 You could be sleepy enough to fall asleep during your procedure, but you can easily be woken up.

 You may get IV sedation for conscious sedation with close monitoring by your team during the procedure.
-This is not the same as general anesthesia.
-It does ease you for your treatment, though.
+This is not the same as general anesthesia, and it does ease you for your treatment, though.

-In most cases, you are still going to get Novocain injections to numb the area on top of your sedation.
+In most cases, you will still get Novocaine injections to numb the area on top of your sedation.
 If you have questions about the type of medication you will receive, please do not hesitate to reach out to us right away.